woodssss/PINN-for-multiscale-RTE/README.md

 # Introduction
-This project apply PINN to steady state of radiative transfer equation(RTE).
+This project provides codes for paper [Solving multiscale steady radiative transfer equation using neural networks with uniform stability](https://link.springer.com/article/10.1007/s40687-022-00345-z).
+In this project, we apply PINN to steady state of radiative transfer equation(RTE).
 The main difficulty comes from the significantly varying magnitude of the Knusen number.